jonahsnider/typescript-starter/contributing.md

 ## Prequisites

-This project uses [Node.js](https://nodejs.org) to run, so make sure you've got a recent version installed.
+This project uses [Node.js](https://nodejs.org) to run, so make sure you've got a version compatible with the one listed in `package.json`.

 [Yarn](https://yarnpkg.com) is used to manage dependencies and run scripts.
 After cloning the repository you can use this command to install dependencies: